Owner's equity: formula, examples and how it works

 Track your business equity with confidence

-Understanding your owner's equity is key to knowing your business's financial health.
+Understanding your owner's equity helps you know where your business stands financially.
 Xero makes it easy to track your assets and liabilities in real time, giving you a clear view of your net worth whenever you need it.

 FAQs on owner's equity